 Katheryn Smith Calvo graduated from the St. Lawrence University in Canton, New York and attended law school at Syracuse University College of Law.
 She was admitted to the Florida Bar in 2001 and is an attorney member of the 20th Circuit Unlicensed Practice of Law Committee, which was established by the Florida Bar.

-One of Attorney Smith Calvo's greatest achievements was receiving the highest level of competence acknowledgement in 2010, which is when she became Board Certified in Criminal Trial Law.
+One of Attorney Smith Calvo's greatest achievements was receiving the highest level of competence acknowledgment in 2010, which is when she became Board Certified in Criminal Trial Law.
 As of 2016, she has been recertified for another five years!
 This is the highest level of recognition by The Florida Bar, as it identifies only the most experienced and highly trained attorneys in the areas of law certified by the State Supreme Court.

-She has defended thousands of clients who have been charged with juvenile, misdemeanor and felony offenses.
+She has defended thousands of clients who have been charged with juvenile, misdemeanor, and felony offenses.
 She is a former Assistant Public Defender, a role that allowed her to hone her legal skills, through spending countless hours in the courtroom.
 Now as an attorney in a private practice, Katheryn is passionate and driven and has the skill needed to defend the most difficult cases, including sex crimes.
 In fact, she served on a special unit at the Public Defender's office that exclusively handled sex crimes against children.
 She has also defended murder cases and gained great recognition when the Murder in the Second Degree case, Stave V. Schack, which she defended, was aired on TruTV's IN SESSION.

 Katheryn is a former member of the Calusa Chapter of the American Inns of Court, as well as a former adjunct professor for the Criminal Justice program at Florida Gulf Coast University.
 As an attorney member of the 20th Circuit Unlicensed Practice of Law Committee established by The Florida Bar and a member of the Family Law Section of the Florida Bar and the Lee County Bar Association, Attorney Calvo has the experience, the dedication and the passion to represent even the most difficult family law and criminal cases at trial.